-To be performed by an authorized Bombardier ATV dealer.
+1 To be performed by an authorized Bombardier ATV dealer.
 The initial maintenance is very important and must not be neglected.
-Every 50 hours, check coolant strength.

-Pre-ride inspection item.

-4 More often under severe use such dusty area, sand, snow, wet or muddy conditions.
+- 2 Every 50 hours, check coolant strength. - 3 Pre-ride inspection item. - More often under severe use such dusty area, sand, snow, wet or muddy conditions. - Make sure the spark plug is correctly gapped.
+Brake fluid replacement or any brake system repairs must be performed by an authorized Bombardier ATV dealer.